-The next thing you want to look for in reviews are the features of your best 2-band amateur radio.
-There are some added bonus features that are great to have such as a keypad lock, different levels of power outputs and more.
+The next thing you want to look for in reviews like this are the features of your best 2-band amateur radio.
+There are some functions that are great to have such as a keypad lock, different levels of power outputs, and more.

-Squelching control is one of the most useful features you want as well.
-It sounds like a funny word but it really makes operating a radio much easier.
-Your transceiver can be littered with static and noise and the access to squelch features will quiet that unwanted background noise in channels.
+Squelching control is also one of the most useful features.
+Your transceiver can be littered with static and noise, but access to squelch features will quiet that unwanted background noise in channels.

-NOAA weather alerts are important in the best ham radio because it often gives you access to vital information when you are on the road.
+Furthermore, the best ham radio would also have NOAA weather alerts because you can access vital information when you’re on the road.
 Since ham radios are often used for emergencies in the United States, weather features will give you the latest real-time info gathered from the NOAA.

 Another important thing is the display mode.
-The display is made with LCD screens and bright backlights are vital to the display of the radio.
+An LCD screens with bright backlights are vital to the display of the radio.
 You don’t need a lot of power to operate a small LCD screen and it makes viewing the details on the screen at night much easier.
 There are even mobile transceivers that have a dual display mode.

 Ease of Use

 No one wants a radio that is difficult to use and program.
-It’s hard to call a device the “best” in the category when it takes you hours upon hours and lots of research time and programming before you can transmit or receive signals.
-There are radio devices that have computer control which really helps with convenience.
+It’s hard to call a device the “best” in the category when it takes you hours upon hours of research time and programming before you can transmit or receive signals.

 Your last consideration should be the price.
 When you search for a new radio, you have should have some idea of the price range and your budget.
 The best advice is to go for the best radio that matches your needs in terms of power, convenience and more.

-Unfortunately, most higher-end radio and tech products are pricier but if you choose well, the radio should provide enough power to reach those you want to communicate with and come with all the features you want.
+Unfortunately, most higher-end radio and tech products are pricier but if you choose well, the radio should provide enough power and features to reach those you want to communicate with.

 What is the Top Mobile Amateur Ham Radio?

-A robust build is something everyone should look for even if they don’t put their cars through the wringer, and it will guarantee the product will last longer.
-Your best dual band radio should also have a large LCD display screen just to make the channels and functions easier to read, especially in an emergency.
+That said, a robust build is something everyone should look for even if they don’t put their cars through the wringer, as durability guarantees that the product will last longer.
+The best dual band radio should also have a large LCD display screen just to make the channels and functions easier to read, especially in an emergency.

-This is why the audio quality, squelch controls and power are so important.
-The best mobile amateur ham radio will excel in transmission, reception, programming, noise reduction and power output.
+Certain devices can also be affordable and still come with fancy features such as VOX and DSC.
+Audio quality, squelch controls and power are crucial too.
+But overall, the best mobile amateur ham radio will excel in transmission, reception, programming, noise reduction and power output.

 Can a Dual-Band Amateur Radio Talk to a CB Radio?

 In general, different types of radios are not compatible with each other.
-Even the same radio operating on different bands can’t communicate with each other.
+Even the same radio operating on different bands can’t communicate back and forth.

 What is the Top Dual Band Mobile Antenna?

-After reading through our list you have decided that you want an added antenna on the roof of your car to further your broadcasting range and ramp up the audio quality.
+You may have decided that you want an added antenna on the roof of your car to boost your broadcasting range and ramp up the audio quality.
 This then begs the question of the perfect dual-band mobile antenna.

-We find that the best products have minimal setup and don’t require a whole lot of tuning, programming, and maintenance.
-Not only that, but most of them are durable as well.
+We find that the best products always have a minimal setup and don’t require a whole lot of tuning, programming, and maintenance.
+Most of them are durable as well.

 Since the most suitable dual antenna for one person could be different for the next, we will give you the criteria to find the top one.